NoobDip/Hostel-Security/readme.md

 ## Prerequisites

-You need Python 3.8+ installed.
+You need Python 3.8+ installed(Created on Python 3.13.9 and not tested for backward compatability).
 You also need the following Python libraries:

 * opencv-python
 * ultralytics